-Even out the weight you carry on your boat from front to back, as well as from side to side.
+- Even out the weight you carry on your boat from front to back, as well as from side to side.
 If your boat is too light in the front, you’re more likely to flip in whitewater.

-- You may want to pack neoprene wetsuits, splash wear and base insulating layers just in case, and remember that passengers will be the first to get chilled.
+- You may want to pack extra wetsuits, splash wear and base insulating layers just in case, and remember that passengers will be the first to get chilled.
 It’s good to carry a space blanket or bivvy sack in case someone gets dangerously cold and needs an emergency warm-up.

-By all means, each boat should carry a basic medical kit and someone should have a very complete one.
+- By all means, each boat should carry a basic medical kit and someone should have a very complete one.
 Know how to use the kits; organizations like the Red Cross offer first aid and CPR classes.

-Multiday trips, especially those in remote areas, offer unique challenges and rewards.
+- Multiday trips, especially those in remote areas, offer unique challenges and rewards.
 Do your homework, prepare for emergencies and don’t tackle water beyond your experience level.